vercel/next.js/packages/next-mdx/readme.md

 ## Usage

-Create a `mdx-component.js` file in your project with the following contents:
+Create a `mdx-component.js` file at the root of your project with the following contents:

 ```js
 // This file is required to use @next/mdx in the `app` directory.